ali-negary/BiaBoro/BiaBoro/core/apis.md

     - `password`: The password of the user.

 - #### Approve sign-up
+  - Entities should approve their direct-reports after they sign up.
+  - Managers should approve employees registration using their `username`.
+  - Same for owners + they should approve Managers.

 - #### Sign-in
 - #### Sign-out
 - #### Remove user